SIOR’s Global President David Lockwood SIOR will be in attendance accompanied by Robert Thornburgh SIOR FRICS, SIOR’s Chief Executive Officer.

 We encourage you to bring a colleague who may be interested in learning more about SIOR.

-Vallauri’s Cave à Vin is located at 10 Rue des Halles behind the Marché Forville, Cannes’s local food & flower market, just a short walk from the Palais des Festivales.
+The Grenache Cannes Wine Cellar (previously Vallauri’s Cave à Vin) is located at 10 Rue des Halles behind the Marché Forville, Cannes’s local food & flower market, just a short walk from the Palais des Festivales.

-The SIOR Europe Chapter AGM will take place virtually on Zoom at 11am GMT and 12 noon CET on Friday, 28th January 2022.
+The SIOR Europe Chapter AGM will take place virtually on Teams at 4pm BST and 5pm CEST on Thursday, 16th May 2024.